Under a circus sky

 -Henry Miller, The Smile at the Foot of the Ladder

-I photograph spaces normally restricted to the public in some way.
-I create voyeuristic experiences that result in the feeling of peering into a world where one is not supposed to be.
+With my night photography, I create voyeuristic experiences that result in the feeling of peering into a world where one is not supposed to be.
 By using long exposures and dramatic depth-of-field, these color photographs are rarely about a particular object; rather, they focus on the absence of people in the space.
 It is this relationship that creates the subject matter of the piece.

 In shooting the circus tent without the performance, I emphasize the illusion that the tent adds to the experience.
 Each aspect of the edifice seems designed to throw off your sense of normalcy.
 Entering a temporary fabric building thrown up on an empty lot, you are protected from the elements but still feel surrounded by them.
 The floor is asphalt or dirt, and the deep blue ceiling mimics the night sky.
 The ephemeral, illusory essence of the circus itself emanates from the building that houses it.
 Devoid of the performers and spectators who give the circus its usual energy, my images evoke an unnatural sense of silence, like a nomadic ghost town.